GhostText/GhostText-for-SublimeText/README.md

 ### Installation suggestions

 * An improved markdown syntax [MarkdownEditing](https://sublime.wbond.net/packages/MarkdownEditing)

+If you still have Sublime Text 3 then:

 * On Linux, [xdotool](http://www.semicomplete.com/projects/xdotool/) lets GhostText focus your Sublime Text window on a new connection.
 * On Windows, [nircmd](http://www.nirsoft.net/utils/nircmd.html) in `C:/Windows/`, lets GhostText focus your Sublime Text window on a new connection.